+However, the truth is that there are several online stores that not only match Amazon in terms of scale and offerings but also in its seamless customer experience.
 So before you start using “Amazon” as a verb for shopping, check out this handy list of ecommerce websites that are giving Jeff Bezos a run for his money.

-Newegg is a great alternative if you’ve decided to move out of Amazon but still miss its features and products range.
+Newegg is a great alternative if you’ve decided to move out of Amazon but still miss its features and product range.
 In fact, from tracking an order to checking your dashboard, there is hardly any feature that Newegg does not seem to have replicated.
 It supports localized sites and currencies worldwide and is attracting many retailers.

 They even seem to have matched Amazon’s display of similar product items at the bottom of each item.
 There are also product “wish lists,” “daily deals” and “marketplace spotlight.”

 When it comes to the actual products range, Newegg is certainly no poor cousin of Amazon.
-Originally an electronics vendor, Newegg carries thousands of items related to Internet of Things.
+Originally an electronics vendor, Newegg carries thousands of items related to Internet of things.
 The prices closely match what are offered on Amazon.

-They sell everything under the sun not only in electronics but also gaming, automotive equipment, software, toys, and apparel.
+They sell everything under the sun – not only in electronics but also gaming, automotive equipment, software, toys, and apparel.

-2. Ali Express
+3. Ali Express

-AliExpress is Alibaba’s signature online store with a similar powerful range of offerings as Newegg.
-But it does not feel like an imitation of Amazon.
+AliExpress is Alibaba’s signature online store with a similar powerful range of offerings as Newegg, but it does not feel like an imitation of Amazon.

-You get some amazing smartphone deals on AliExpress which makes it a really good alternative to Amazon.
+You get some amazing smartphone deals on AliExpress, which makes it a really good alternative to Amazon.

 They also have a massive style section where you can pick up decent jewelry, clothing and shoes.